 What Is Chlorella?

 Chlorella is a single-celled green alga that grows in freshwater.
-It’s often used as a supplement and for food.
+It’s often used as a supplement and as a food source.
 It contains a vast profile of different nutritional benefits for you and your body.

 It is often marketed as a superfood, and for good reason since it contains a wide variety of nutrients that are great for you and your body.